NR74W/WipEout-Mods/WipEout Portable Collection/README.md

 ```

 > [!NOTE]
 > The same savedata from the former mods are used.
+> To fix the lens flare flickering in WipEout Pure on PPSSPP: `Settings > Graphics > Lens flare occlusion = Always on`

 > [!IMPORTANT]
 > After launching a game, the other game can be accessed at any time: